Dan Patrick (politician)

-Dan Goeb Patrick (born Dannie Scott Goeb; April 4, 1950) is an American radio talk show host, television broadcaster, and politician serving since 2015 as the 42nd lieutenant governor of Texas under Governor Greg Abbott.
+Dan Goeb Patrick (born Dannie Scott Goeb; April 4, 1950) is an American radio talk show host, television broadcaster, and politician serving since 2015 as the 42nd lieutenant governor of Texas.

 Originally from Baltimore, Maryland, Patrick began his career as a radio and television broadcaster.
 After forming a chain of sports bars and subsequently going bankrupt, he became a radio host again, this time becoming a conservative commentator.
 From 2007 to 2015, Patrick was a Republican member of the Texas Senate for the 7th District, which included a small portion of the city of Houston and several Houston-area suburbs located mostly in northwest Harris County.

 Patrick defeated three-term incumbent David Dewhurst in the primary runoff for lieutenant governor on May 27, 2014.
 He then won the position in the fall general election.
 He was re-elected in 2018 and 2022, defeating Democratic nominee Mike Collier both times.
+He is set to face Vikki Goodwin in the 2026 election.

 Early life

 Patrick was born Dannie Scott Goeb in Baltimore on April 4, 1950.
 He was raised in a blue-collar neighborhood in East Baltimore.
-He is the only child of the former Vilma Jean Marshall (1926–2016) and Charles Anthony Goeb (1926–2002), who worked at The Baltimore Sun for thirty-one years as a newspaper vendor, before he retired in 1984.
+He is the only child of the former Vilma Jean Marshall (1926–2016) and Charles Anthony Goeb (1926–2002), who worked at The Baltimore Sun for thirty-one years as a newspaper vendor before retiring in 1984.

 Patrick graduated with a Bachelor of Arts in English from the University of Maryland, Baltimore County.
 He is the first member of his family to graduate from college.
 After graduating and embarking on a broadcasting career, he changed his name from "Dannie Scott Goeb" to "Dan Goeb Patrick" – informally in 1977 and legally in 2004 – to honor his wife's family and brother-in-law.